HackingGate/Discover-Photo/README.md

 Below the search bar, there's a waterfall layout collection view.
 Users can explore photos easily.
 And rounded corners make users comfortable.

+Every cell has a gradient blur to make the uploader's name clearly.

 When the user scrolls down.
 Collection view will load more contents.

 Users can tap a photo and view it in a larger size.